amayers/NumericText/README.md

 ## Installation

 Use Swift Package Manager or just drag and drop the two source files into your project.
-It supports any of Apple's platforms that support SwiftUI's initial release.
-So iOS 13, macOS 10.15, tvOS 13, watchOS 6.
+It supports iOS 14, macOS 10.16/11, tvOS 14, watchOS 7.

 ## Improvement ideas
 * Ditch `NSNumber?` as the bound value, and allow binding either `Int?` or `Double?`.
 I took a quick shot at this, but my generics skills weren't sufficient to figure it out.